 1. A ”high-yielding” cow drinks up to 150 litres of water a day

-4. The water beef consumes is 5 times greater than pork, 5 times greater than chicken and 3 times greater
+4. These figures are 5 times greater than those of pork and chicken and 3 times greater

 Methane and emissions